AdrienHallet/LINGI2252/Notes.md

 * Generation : automatic tools
 * Transformation : transform a code into another (can also use auto tools)
 * Configuration : make the program broad enough that we can modify it with a configuration file

+> **Software Evolution** is all the programming activities that intend to generate a new software version from an earlier operational version.
+>* **Static Evolution** are changes applied manually by a human programmer.
+When part of the software gets adapted or replaced and the product is redeployed.
+>* **Dynamic Evolution** are changes applied *automatically at runtime* to adapt the new needs of the software system.
+For example, self-adaptive systems, metaprogramming, context-oriented programming, ...

+The **eight laws of Software Evolution**, proposed around '74 by an empirical study, states that there is no such thing as a 'finished' program and recognize software evolution.
+They seem to be generally applicable to large systems but there is no proof whether they apply to other types of software (smaller ones, open-source projects, ...)
+1. **Continuing change** : if it stays alive, it will continue to grow.
+1. **Increasing complexity** : a program that stays alive will become more complex unless work is done against that.
+1. **Self regulation**
+1. **Conservation of organisational stability**
+1. **Conservation of familiarity**
+1. **Continuing growth** : a program must have new functionalities over time to continue to satisfy the user.
+1. **Declining quality** : a program will be percieved as declining in quality over time unless work is done against that.
+1. **Feedback system**

+#### Choosing the right paradigm

+It is an important step before developping because there are now so many language possibilities that they can offer many improvements to code maintenance.
+* Object-oriented programming (benefits with inheritance to reuse and extend the code)
+* Event-driven programming may be better when we focus on triggers and dynamic events (user inputs, actions)
+* Service-oriented programming promotes software reuse with services as interfaces that can improve modularity.
+* ...

+---
+## Domain Modeling

+> Trying to model what the domain is about before we start implementing.

+*Example of the assembly line that build more product with less input resources.
+This **Economies of Scale** saves us time and material with the help of technology*

+We can apply the product lines principles to software to build for a **family of systems** sharing **common features** in a certain **domain**.

+We hereby talk about **economies of scope** that also reduces the overall cost with the use of technology.

+#### Domain Analysis
+We will focus our analysis on **features**.
+We need to find what is **common** and what is **variable** to create a **product family**.

+> A **feature** is a user-visible aspect or charasteristic of your application.

+#### Feature Modelling

+> A **feature model** is a hierarchy-arranged set of features (typically a tree-like diagram) with a defined notation (mandatory, optional, composition, alternative, ...)

+* **Common features** are the mandatory (plain 'o') leaves in the tree.
+They appear in every configuration (see below)
+* **Variabilities** are the optional features (empty 'o').
+They appear in some configurations (see below)

+> A **configuration** is the selected variables, an instance, of the model.
+It is deemed **valid** iif it respects the semantics imposed by the relationships and constraints.
+The model is **inconsistend** if it has no valid configuration.
+Two models are **equivalent** if they have the same set of configurations.

+**Anomalies** in the diagram are things that should not be there :
+* Redundancy if semantic information is modelled in multiple ways
+* Inconsistence if there are contradictions within the model.